conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 ---

 ## Overview
-Partner Zones allow you to share streaming data with external partners selectively and securely, without the need to replicate data or create duplicate Kafka clusters.
+Partner Zones allow you to share Kafka topics with external partners selectively and securely.
 You can:
-- set up **dedicated zones** with **customized access** to data
+- set up **dedicated zones** with **customized access** to Kafka topics
 - create a **single source of truth** because data isn't duplicated
 - **reduce operational costs**, since you don't have to keep data streams synchronized
 - control access to Kafka topics with **tailored permissions**